BrendahKiragu/flask-week-2-code-challenge/README.md

     pipenv install
     pipenv shell
     ```
-3. The database has already been set-up.
+3. The database has already been set up.
 In case it is missing run the following command to upgrade the migration:
     ```bash
       flask db upgrade
     ```